Humongous Entertainment: Humongous, Inc. (2005–2013)

-In Atari, Inc.'s fourth quarter results in June 2005, the company announced that they would divest and dispose of various "non-core" assets that they no longer saw as part of their upcoming strategic visions or creative directions, with Humongous Entertainment being the only named division to fulfill this purpose.
+In Atari, Inc.'s fourth quarter results in June 2005, the company announced that it would divest and dispose of various "non-core" assets that it no longer saw as part of its upcoming strategic visions or creative directions, with Humongous Entertainment being the only named division to fulfill this purpose.
 Shortly afterward, Atari laid off much of the development portion of the company and renamed them from Humongous Entertainment, Inc. to solely Humongous, Inc. around the same time.
-During this time, Atari, Inc. was in the midst of heavy financial struggles and was cutting costs as much as they could.
+During this time, Atari, Inc. was in the midst of heavy financial struggles and was cutting costs as much as it could.